lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/2_Setup_or_use_GCP_client_tools.md

 ### How to verify you've done it
  - Login to GCP console
  - Verify your account
- - Verify a 'hello world' service - usually put a file in a bucket
+ - Verify that you can perform a 'hello world' task in your account.
+Common examples are below:
+    - View your GCP project name and ID using the console --OR--
+    - Upload a file into a Cloud Storage bucket --OR--
+    - Start a Compute Engine Virtual Machine Linux instance and connect to it using the ssh tool

 ### Other Things to Know
  - Access to the some or all of the GCP console can (and sometime should) be restricted